 Somehow, I have the whole day, but I still don’t have enough time to do so many other things I would like to.
 I assume many of us struggle with the same problem.

-Having an analog clock next to my laptop, I was surprised how fast time actually goes by, how many minutes can be wasted, as of “just one more video” on YouTube.
+… I was surprised how fast time actually goes by, how many minutes can be wasted, as of “just one more video” on YouTube.
 I was surprised how much more I can actually be productive with pomodoro.

 I was surprised that in the end, being productive was just not taking time for granted and really treasure the time you have for good sakes.
 Being productive was also to remind yourself of the real reasons why you have come all along to get to this point, in this country, where punctuality was used to describe everyone around you and was considered to be a national character.
 It was even shaped in the language itself: in English and many other languages, asking about time would be just for the time as a number; while in German, asking about time was “How late it is”.